BenjaminMartin3/game10003-a1-interactive-text/README.md

 Just enter your response when the program propts you too.

+Your goal is to make it to the end without making a "bad" choice.

-If you answer with an invalid reponse the program will auto select the "bad" option for you.
+Note: If you answer with an invalid reponse the program will auto select the "bad" option for you.